 Pedro recently earned his Ph.D. in American studies from Yale University, where his interests center around race, immigration, capitalism, and the built environment in twentieth-century cities.
 His dissertation titled, “Where Angels Fear to Tread: Latina/os, Work, and the Making of New York,” tells a history of New York City since World War II through the lens of Latina/o economic activity including manufacturing, small business, banking, drug capitalism, and service work.
 In 2017, the Society for American City & Regional Planning History (SACRPH) awarded his paper, “Fixed Capital: Building Transition and Drug Capitalism in New York City, 1961-1997,” the best student paper at the 17th National Conference on Planning History, held in Cleveland, Ohio.
 Pedro’s work has been featured in The Chronicle of Higher Education, The Encyclopedia of Greater Philadelphia, and Public Seminar.
 He received his B.A. from Loyola University Chicago (2013).
 Regalado received his B.A. in history from Loyola University and his M.A. and M.Phil. in American studies from Yale University.
-Pedro will join the Harvard Society of Fellows as a Junior Fellow this fall.
+Pedro is a Junior Fellow in the Harvard Society of Fellows (fall 2019).

 Where Angels Fear to Tread: Latina/os, Work, and the Making of New York, 1945-2000